-Sakshi is an Senior FF&E interior designer at HBA with an impeccably chic eye and materiality being at the heart of her design style.
-Her knowledge in the world of design is simply unparrallel.
-With two decades of experience in Dubai's interior design industry, she has been involved in the design of numerous luxury hotels with operators, such as Radisson, Marriott, Hilton & Rotana, as well as supervised the execution of Address Boulevard, Address Fountain Views and other 5 star hospitality projects in Dubai.
+Sakshi is a Senior FF&E interior designer at HBA with an impeccably chic eye and materiality being at the heart of her design style.
+Her knowledge in the world of design is simply unparalleled.
+With two decades of experience in Dubai's interior design industry, she has been involved in the design of numerous luxury hotels with operators, such as Radisson, Marriott, Hilton & Rotana, as well as supervised the execution of Address Boulevard, Address Fountain Views, and other 5-star hospitality projects in Dubai.
 Today she continues to nurture her passion and spoke to STUDIOVN about the possible improvements in the commercial interior design industry.

-A huge time-consuming and exercise in this part of the world is cost cutting that people call “value engineering” which has nothing to do with design whatsoever.
+A huge time-consuming exercise in this part of the world is cost-cutting which people call “value engineering” which has nothing to do with design whatsoever.
 Designing to budget is value engineering which should be done at the start and not at the end of a project.
 Designing to budget is not about losing creativity but instead makes us push the envelope.

 How can designers contribute to creating a more sustainable and efficient design cycle?

-Focusing on FF&E, trying to work with local materials and local talent is a step towards more sustainable design.
-Recently, vernacular architecture has gained popularity among those who favour sustainable building due to the inherently environmental-friendly nature of such structures.
-With the sustainability debate gaining momentum, we have worked in the luxury industry for a long time, not only with the business and strategic decision makers, but also with several artisans, engineers, architects, and designers.
-Where a sensible global-local approach embraces local materials, craftsmanship and context within the project, designers should continue to encourage local sourcing wherever possible.
-Surely in time this will become the normal practice, as the world reflects upon the importance of community network and local infrastructure in-light of the current global situation.
+Focusing on FF&E, and trying to work with local materials and local talent is a step towards more sustainable design.
+Recently, vernacular architecture has gained popularity among those who favour sustainable buildings due to the inherently environmental-friendly nature of such structures.
+With the sustainability debate gaining momentum, we have worked in the luxury industry for a long time, not only with the business and strategic decision-makers, but also with several artisans, engineers, architects, and designers.
+Where a sensible global-local approach embraces local materials, craftsmanship, and context within the project, designers should continue to encourage local sourcing wherever possible.
+Surely in time, this will become the normal practice, as the world reflects upon the importance of community networks and local infrastructure in light of the current global situation.

-My personal style does not follow trends/fads in design as these are short-lived, but instead I enjoy the attention paid to the details in the overall canvas of understated elegance.
+My personal style does not follow trends/fads in design as these are short-lived, but instead, I enjoy the attention paid to the details in the overall canvas of understated elegance.
 As they rightly say the devil lies in the details, small details appeal to me as much as the entire experience.
 I also like to mix period furniture and vary colour palettes from very calm and neutral to rich and punchy, depending on the space and brief, It’s important to ‘have an understanding of the ultimate balance between luxury and artisan techniques.
 Soulful, well-made pieces that tell a story, combined with unusual colours and compelling textiles never fail to generate interiors rich in atmosphere.
-Texture and colour combine with art, antiques and bespoke pieces aim to capture the spirit of the client and the essence of a space’.
+Texture and colour combined with art, antiques, and bespoke pieces aim to capture the spirit of the client and the essence of a space.

 Which of the latest design techniques/materials or software would you wish to see applied/used more often?

-3D rendering is fundamental but working on embedding virtual reality technology into presentations will help us share what the actual space will look like, including real time modifications in materials.
-Coherent presentations set the ball rolling and are tools to engage the client and encourage discussion with them, as many clients do not possess the technical knowledge to visualize the space through renderings and thus this help avoid misinterpretations later on in the project.
-At the end of the day any embraced technology basically supports our communication across people from different walks and across continents.
+3D rendering is fundamental but working on embedding virtual reality technology into presentations will help us share what the actual space will look like, including real-time modifications in materials.
+Coherent presentations set the ball rolling and are tools to engage the client and encourage discussion with them, as many clients do not possess the technical knowledge to visualize the space through renderings, and thus this helps avoid misinterpretations later on in the project.
+At the end of the day, any embraced technology basically supports our communication with people from different walks of and across continents.

 Is there a certain design process you follow?